openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 - a **reminder** fires when a persistent batch still has pending children after the configured cadence has elapsed, and
-- a **failure** notification fires when a persistent operation finally ends as ``failed`` (for example, the firmware image fails its checksum check, or the device cannot be reached after reflashing).
+- a **failure** notification fires when a persistent operation finally ends as ``failed`` (for example, the device cannot be reached after reflashing, or the upgrade fails for an unexpected reason).
+An image whose checksum already matches the device is reported as ``success``, and an image rejected by the pre-flash validation is ``aborted``;
+  neither of those outcomes triggers this notification.
 - a **completion** notification fires when a mass upgrade succeeds or fails (a user-initiated cancellation is not notified), whether or not it is persistent.